euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 	- Bootable
 	- Incremental snapshots
 	- Performance scales with size
+	- Best choose.
+Don't need performance  just performance
 - RAM disk
 	- tmpfs can be used to strore data in memory
 	- Faster than local disk, slower than memory
 		- Use when app expects file system structure and cannot directly store data in memory
 		- Fast scratch disk or fast cache
-	- Very volatile, erase on stop
+	- Very volatile, erase on stop/restart
+	- Persistent disks can be used to back up RAM disk data

 **VMs access**
 - Linux, SSH using tcp:22